ManassehGit/videoPlatform/README.md

 Express is the web server used in the back end, which uses Node.js.

 ## Routing
-React-Router v4's `HashRouter` is used for client-side routing.
-The server doesn't handle dynamic requests, and only implements the API request handling.
+React-Router is used for client-side routing.

 ## Database
 The project implements the Firebase BaaS with its bundled implementations for databases